jellees/nns-blender-plugin/README.md

 * Gericom for technical knowledge on NNS and tristripping
 * SGC for suggesting features
 * PK dab for testing the plugin and suggesting features
-* Ridefii for giving examples on how to make a plugin
+* Riidefi for giving examples on how to make a plugin